Validation layers

 We’ll need to fill in a structure with details about the messenger and its callback:

 The messageSeverity field allows you to specify all the types of severities you would like your callback to be called for.
-I’ve specified all types except for VK_DEBUG_UTILS_MESSAGE_SEVERITY_INFO_BIT_EXT here to receive notifications about possible problems while leaving out verbose general debug info.
+We’ve specified all types except for VK_DEBUG_UTILS_MESSAGE_SEVERITY_INFO_BIT_EXT here to receive notifications about possible problems while leaving out verbose general debug info.

 Finally, the pfnUserCallback field specifies the pointer to the callback function.
 You can optionally pass a pointer to the pUserData field which will be passed along to the callback function via the pUserData parameter.
 You could use this to pass a pointer to the HelloTriangleApplication class, for example.